Effects of turbulence in the Circumnuclear Disk: Discussion

 In this paper, we have presented $3$D SPH simulations that explore the effects of turbulence on the dynamical evolution of the CND.
 These simulations, which include self-gravity and an adapted turbulence driving mechanism, are based on two models representing different driving scales.

 The Small Turbulence Scale (STS) models did not show sufficient structure to match the morphology revealed by observations (see Figure \ref{fig:STS_aden}).
-This is not surprising since the scales at which turbulence is stirred in this model are quite small ($0.05$ -- $10^{-4}$~pc) and their effect on the much larger scale CND is only to endow it with a grainy appearance.
+This is not surprising since the scales at which turbulence is stirred in this model are quite small ( $7.8\times10^{-4}$ - $0.05$ ~pc) and their effect on the much larger scale CND is only to endow it with a grainy appearance.
 This implies that sources of turbulence that operate on such small scales only have a minor impact on the overall dynamics of the CND.
-Sources that operate on these scales include not only stellar winds, as previously mentioned, but also novae, pulsar wind nebulae, winds from AGB stars, winds from Wolf-Rayet and massive main-sequence stars, and magnetorotational instabilities (MRIs) from the predominantly torodial, few-milligauss magnetic field threading through the CND \citep[e.g.,][C.D.
+Sources that operate on these scales include stellar winds from Wolf-Rayet and massive main-sequence stars, AGB star winds, novae, pulsar wind nebulae, and magnetorotational instabilities (MRIs) from the predominantly torodial, few-milligauss magnetic field threading through the CND \citep[e.g.,][C.D.
 Dowell et al. in preparation]{Werner+88,Hildebrand+90,Hildebrand1993ApJ...417..565H}.

-In contrast, we found that turbulence driving in the Large Turbulence Scales (STS) models, which included the effects of larger scale ($2$-$0.03$ pc) sources of turbulence, such as supernova blasts, had much greater effects on the disk's evolution (see Figure \ref{fig:LTS_t550_aden_evol}).
-Here, the large-scale turbulence perturbations led to the formation of streams and clumps, some of which might resemble observational features of the CND.
-However, these streams are partially obscured when we account for both the disk’s orientation and the general resolution of observations.
-As such, our results suggest that not only can we match the streams observed in the CND, but there could be more streams than observed.
+In contrast, we found that turbulence driving in the Large Turbulence Scale (LTS) models, which include the effects of larger scale ($0.03125$ - $2$ pc) sources of turbulence, such as supernova blast waves, have a much greater effect on the disk's evolution (see Figure \ref{fig:LTS_t550_aden_evol}).
+Here, the large-scale turbulence perturbations lead to the formation of streams and apparent clumps, some of which resemble observational features of the CND.
+However, these streams are partially obfuscated when we account for both the disk’s orientation and the general resolution of observations.
+As such, our results indicate that, not only can we match the streams observed in the CND, but there could be more streams than have been observed.